Gatehouse Satcom Kicks Off New ESA Project: Flight Path Emulator

 System Architecture and Features

-The FPE is configured with a given antenna model incorporating the antenna characteristic and a given antenna placement on the aircraft in the test system.
-Test inputs in the form of an aircraft trajectory result in a dynamic RF link along the flight path and an associated signalling with the BGAN network.
+The FPE is configured with a given antenna model incorporating the antenna characteristics and a given antenna placement on the aircraft in the test system.
+Test inputs in the form of an aircraft trajectory result in a dynamic RF link along the flight path and associated signalling with the BGAN network.
 In addition, different link impairments are automatically and realistically introduced by the FPE as a result of aircraft banking and other manoeuvring.
-Thus, the connection QoS and network signalling is realistically emulated from a recorded or designed flight path.
+Thus, the connection QoS and network signalling are realistically emulated from a recorded or designed flight path.

 Benefits